nrwl/nx/CONTRIBUTING.md

 To build Nx on Windows, you need to use WSL.

 - Run `yarn install` in WSL.
 Yarn will compile several dependencies.
 If you don't run `install` in WSL, they will be compiled for Windows.
-- Run `yarn test:scheamtics` and other commands in WSL.
+- Run `yarn test:schematics` and other commands in WSL.

 ## Submission Guidelines